isomerpages/ura-mbsc/_about/ONE Countdown 2025.md

 will also be countdown celebrations at Migrant Worker Recreation Centres (RCs) and Dormitories.
 <br>
 <br><em>Marina Bay Singapore Countdown 2025 is a ONE Countdown 2025 event.
 As part of SG60, ONE Countdown 2025 celebrations will bring everyone together to usher in the new year, with celebrations across the island.
-Find out more about ONE Countdown 2025 at:</em><strong><em><a href="www.sg60.gov.sg/one-countdown-2025/" rel="noopener noreferrer nofollow" target="_blank">www.sg60.gov.sg/one-countdown-2025/</a></em></strong><em>.</em>
+Find out more about ONE Countdown 2025 at: </em><strong><em><a href="https://www.sg60.gov.sg/one-countdown-2025/" rel="noopener noreferrer nofollow" target="_blank">www.sg60.gov.sg/one-countdown-2025/</a></em></strong><em>.</em>
 </p>